 Chartered Fellow: ‘Chartered FCIPD’

-The most prestigious designation available through the CIPD, a Chartered Fellow is highly skilled, experienced and specialised.
-To become one, you must have a Level 7 Advanced Diploma or equivalent degree as well as at least three years of proven success in an HR role.
+The most prestigious designation available through the CIPD, a Chartered Fellow is highly skilled, experienced, and specialised.
+To earn this status, you must have a Level 7 Advanced Diploma or equivalent degree and typically over one year of experience and proven success in an HR or L&D role.